Warrior Relations Executive Vice President

-From there he took on responsibilities as a veterans service representative with the US Department of Veterans Affairs (VA).
-Working in Houston, John moved up the ranks to become supervisor of the VA regional office.
-During his first year with the VA, he received an award as Houston’s Disabled Federal Employee of the Year.
-In addition, because of his ability to assist severely injured service men and women, he was sent on a six-month temporary assignment to Walter Reed Army Medical Center.
+From there, he took on responsibilities as a veterans service representative with the U.S. Department of Veterans Affairs (VA).
+Working in Houston, John moved up the ranks to become a supervisor at the Houston VA regional office.
+During his first year, the VA named him Houston’s Disabled Federal Employee of the Year.
+Because of his ability to assist severely injured servicemen and women, he earned a six-month temporary assignment to Walter Reed Army Medical Center.

 On March 29, 2007 – exactly 15 years after the date of his injury – John left the VA to become a member of the WWP team in Houston, Texas.